theecanmole/NZ-emission-unit-prices/Readme.md

 ### 2025 prices

 So far 2025 prices have declined well below the 2024 auction reserve price of $64.
 Let alone the 2025 reserve price.
-There seems to have been no clear price response to the 30 January [Government announcement](https://www.beehive.govt.nz/release/setting-new-zealand%E2%80%99s-second-international-climate-target) of the Paris Agreement 2035 emissions target.
-The 19 March auction failed to sell any units.
+The 30 January [Government announcement](https://www.beehive.govt.nz/release/setting-new-zealand%E2%80%99s-second-international-climate-target) of the Paris Agreement 2035 emissions target marked the nearest price peak to the reserve prices and then a declining prices.
+The 19 March auction failed to sell any units and the downward trend increased.
+The Climate Change Commission's ETS Prices and Settings Advice on 23 April 2025 appears to have ended a short uptick in price.
+The 29 April price of 47.50 was the lowest so far this year.

 ![](spotprice2025-720by540.svg)